 Our research team at TCR2 has systematically investigated combinations of target binding domains with TCR subunits and identified several TRuC™ variants that power T cells with high killing activity.
 We have demonstrated superior anti-tumor activity in vivo by TRuC™-T cells compared to CAR-T cells across multiple tumor types and therefore believe our platform will be broadly applicable for cancer therapy.
 This is especially true in solid tumors where CAR-T cells have not worked.
 We have also developed TRuC™ variants with additional elements designed to sustain the immunotherapeutic response and counteract the immunosuppressive tumor microenvironment.

 - Stronger and more comprehensive activation of reprogrammed T cells by using the full signaling capacity of a complete TCR complex

 - Recruitment of all co-stimulatory receptors that naturally associate with the TCR in the immunological synapse

 - Measures to counter T cell exhaustion and the immunosuppressive tumor microenvironment

-We believe that these features of TRuC™-T cells are essential to achieve sustained clinical efficacy in a wide range of cancers, including solid tumors.
+We believe that these features of TRuC™-T cells are essential to achieve sustained clinical efficacy, safety and durability in a wide range of cancers, including solid tumors.

 1 Hodi, F. S. et al. (2016).
 Combined nivolumab and ipilimumab versus ipilimumab alone in patients with advanced melanoma: 2-year overall survival outcomes in a multicentre, randomised, controlled, phase 2 trial.
 The Lancet.
 Oncology, 17(11), 1558–1568